richardsavery/demos/_projects/shimiandprosody.md

 ---
 title: 'Shimi and Prosody'
 subtitle: 'Using Musical Prosody for Robotic Interaction'
-date: 2020-01-30 00:00:00
+date: 2020-02-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/shimi.jpg'
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/mDAmApNw5wo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###### About:
 My work with Shimi started with the broad question of what voice a robot should use to communicate.
 I focused on generating a new non-speech voice, aiming to avoid uncanny valley, and allow a robot to talk like a robot.
 This was done using prosodic audio generated through deep learning on an embedded Nvidia Jetson TX2.
-After creating the voice we were able to show increased levels of trust in users when collaborating with Shimi.
-These metrics then led to the development of an expanded successful NSF grant, which commenced in November 2019.
+After creating the voice I was able to show increased levels of trust in users when collaborating with Shimi.
+These metrics then led to the development of a successful NSF grant with my advisor Gil Weinberg, which commenced in November 2019.